11 best family road trips in the U.S.

 After your stay in Ludington, drive towards Traverse City by passing through the towns of Manistee and Beulah.
 There’s beautiful color for Midwest fall getaways, and Beulah’s known for its salmon fishing as well.
 Traverse City is a resort town worthy of a stay.
 Side trips include visiting Sleeping Bear Dunes National Lakeshore and driving the Leelanau Peninsula to the Grand Traverse Lighthouse that sits midway between the equator and the North Pole.

-BEGINNER’S GUIDE: How to Rent an RV for a Family Road Trip
+BEGINNER’S GUIDE: How to rent an RV for a family road trip

 From Traverse City, follow US-31 along the water of the Grand Traverse Bay to Petoskey, known for its fossilized bits of ancient coral rounded into Petoskey Stones.
 Follow the shoreline (M-119) around Little Traverse Bay for an iconic Michigan drive: the Tunnel of Trees Scenic Heritage Route, which is not to be missed in the fall.